 How does being a California-centric firm differentiate FlemingMartin and add value for the clients?

-FJ: California’s economy is the eighth largest in the world and we have around an eighth of the entire U.S. population here in California.
+FJ: California’s economy is the fifth largest in the world and we have around an eighth of the entire U.S. population here in California.
 Understanding the idiosyncrasies of living and working in California allows me to better understand what may attract someone to a specific area or city within California.
 Also, being a transplant to California allows me to speak to and connect with candidates who may be relocating here.

 MM: Fleming and I both love the areas in which we work.
 We know our communities well and all the subtleties in our regions.
 We can sell our regions when recruiting outside of the local area.
 When we show candidates our region, we can make sure they have a truly great time and return home impressed.